vdchaitra/Note_application/README.md

    - Set up environment variables for database connection and JWT secrets.

 3. **Run the Application**:
-   - Start the backend server using `npm start` in the `backend` directory.
+   - Start the backend server using `npm run dev` in the `backend` directory.
-   - Start the frontend development server using `npm start` in the `frontend` directory.
+   - Start the frontend development server using `npm run dev` in the `frontend` directory.

 4. **Endpoints**:
    - **Registration**: `/api/user/register`